hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 #### Recommended workflow:

-1. Run `assemble.nf` to assemble the genome.
+1. Run [`main.nf`](#genome-assembly--evaluation-mainnf) to try to assemble and evaluate the genome.
-1. Check whether the resulting assembly has multiple contigs.
-If there are multiple contigs, decide how to separate them (chromosomes and plasmids, possibly belonging to multiple bacteria).
-It may be helpful to use Platon (included in the `urops-assembly` environment) and/or BLAST.
-1. Evaluate chromsomes using `evaluateChromosome.nf`, and plasmids using `evaluatePlasmid.nf`.
+1. If evaluation wasn't able to be carried out (due to the presence of multiple contigs in the assembly), then decide how to separate contigs and run evaluation manually using [`evaluateChromosome.nf` and/or `evaluatePlasmid.nf`](#assembly-evaluation-evaluatechromosomenf-evaluateplasmidnf).
-1. Delete the work directory if you don't need any of the other files.
+1. Delete the [working directory](#work-dir) if you don't need any of the other files.

 #### TIP: resuming a script